Non Linear Displacement In 3dsmax

 Non-Linear Displacement has been around for quite some time, and there's tons of research on it, however, most 3d applications / renderers don't deal with it very well, if at all.
 This is partly because giving the user control over what direction the displacement goes is complex from a user interface perspective.
 Another reason is there doesn't seem to be enough interest from the average user to persuade the software companies to invest much money on the feature.
 If it's tough to do and few people would buy it, why bother doing it, right?
 So, non linear displacement has remained the domain of research and a few programmers willing to roll their own, but there are limited options for the standard artist.

-If you own the vray Renderer, you can produce Vector Displacement maps by taking the difference between a low res and highres mesh, baking it to a vector disp map, then using that map on your low res mesh to replciate the high res result.
-Go here for more info.
+If you own the vray Renderer, you can produce Vector Displacement maps by taking the difference between a low res and highres mesh, baking it to a vector disp map, then using that map on your low res mesh to replicate the high res result.
+And you can do something similar inside of Mudbox.
+But otherwise there's not much available.

 Non Linear Displacement in 3dsmax with Scanline Renderer